nixworks/public/news/2006/02/9/index.md

 ##### Interpol
 ### [ U.S. forces are searching for the Cole 06 attacker who escaped from prison last Friday.
 According to Interpol, an al-Qaida operative who had been sentenced to death for plotting the bombing of the USS "Cole" in 2000 escaped with a group of convicts from their prison last week in Sanaa, Yemen. ](/news/2006/02/9/u-s-forces-are-searching-for-the-cole-06-attacker-who-escaped-from-prison-last-friday-according-to-interpol-an-al-qaida-operative-who-ha.md)
-_Context: al-Qaida, Yemen, USS ''Cole'' bombing, Sanaa, Interpol_
+_Context: Interpol, Yemen, al-Qaida, USS ''Cole'' bombing, Sanaa_

 ##### Egypt
 ### [ Egypt's Supreme Council of Antiquities announces the discovery of an intact pharaonic tomb in the Valley of the Kings&nbsp;&ndash; the first to be discovered since King Tutankhamun's in 1922. ](/news/2006/02/9/egypt-s-supreme-council-of-antiquities-announces-the-discovery-of-an-intact-pharaonic-tomb-in-the-valley-of-the-kings-nbsp-ndash-the-firs.md)
-_Context: the tomb, Egypt, Supreme Council of Antiquities, Valley of the Kings, KV63_
+_Context: the tomb, Supreme Council of Antiquities, KV63, Egypt, Valley of the Kings_

 ##### Turkey
 ### [ In Turkey, Istanbul's police chief said a bomb blast at an Internet cafe in the city had wounded 14 people. ](/news/2006/02/9/in-turkey-istanbul-s-police-chief-said-a-bomb-blast-at-an-internet-cafe-in-the-city-had-wounded-14-people.md)